The lucky black cats who have lit up their owners’ lives

 For this year’s National Black Cat Day on 27 October, we’re celebrating 10 years of championing black cats and asked you, our supporters, to share your stories of your black cat companions.
 Here are just a few of our favourites…

-Rosie and Susie
+Lucky black cat Rosie and her owner, Susie

 Key worker Susie Taylor from Dorset adopted Rosie in April 2020, during a particularly difficult time in her life.